cis3296f25/final-project-02-passwordmanager/README.md

 1. Go to the 'Releases' page to the right
 2. Select the release compatible with your Operating System

-### For Mac:
-The project must be built from source using the instruction below.

 ## How To Build: To Run From The Source Code
 - Download the latest binary from the Release section on the right on GitHub.
 - On the command line start virtual environment: